Mount Seymour Provincial Park: Animals and wildlife

 Mount Seymour Provincial Park is a habitat for a variety of wildlife animal and plant species.
 Among the bigger animals, deer and coyotes are most frequently observed near the access road, while in the backcountry, black bears, bobcats or cougars can be seen.
 To preserve the wildlife and to prevent attacks, the park has laws against hikers and tourists from feeding or tormenting wildlife animals.
 Groups like the Society For The Prevention Of Cruelty To Animals (BC SPCA) and the Animal Advocates Society look to preserve and protect animals.

 The park is home to much smaller animals and creatures as well.
 Species of birds such as the chickadee, sapsucker, grouse and siskin are commonly seen.
 Mount Seymour park provides an opportunity to see other birds like the Canada jay, raven, and the Steller's jay, which happens to be the official bird of British Columbia.
 This bird was chosen as British Columbia's Ministry of Environment and Parks launched a three-month campaign to select a provincial bird in 1987.
 The campaign was tied in with the province’s celebration of Wildlife ‘87, the centennial of wildlife conservation in Canada.

 These wild animals are found in Mount Seymour Provincial Park.

 Vegetation

 The Mount Seymour Provincial Park is 3,508 hectares with a variety of natural foliage and forest.
 The park contains old-growth Douglas fir trees and western red cedar that cover the landscape.
 As well, second-growth coniferous and deciduous trees populate the park.
 At higher elevations of the park, we see a transition from forest to open meadows.
-In certain areas, it is common to see sub-alpine flowers like the blu clematis, ballhead waterleaf and the Cusick's speedwell flower.
+In certain areas, it is common to see sub-alpine flowers like the Clematis occidentalis, ballhead waterleaf and the Cusick's speedwell flower.